 Batteries removed from WEEE and treated without reporting: Integrated accumulators often have positive material value and for that reason disappear at some stage of collection without being accounted for.
 This problem affects the reporting of all separately collected waste streams that contain expired products whose material value is higher than the cost of collection.
+Examples are IT, mobile phones and computers in the WEEE stream, or cardboard, aluminium and mono material plastics in packaging waste.

-31 A Commissions staff working paper SWD(2013) 268 (impact assessment accompanying a proposal to strengthen inspections and enforcement of Regulation (EC) No 1013/2006 on shipments of waste, July 2013)
+33 A Commissions staff working paper SWD(2013) 268 (impact assessment accompanying a proposal to strengthen inspections and enforcement of Regulation (EC) No 1013/2006 on shipments of waste, July 2013)